Transgender inequality: Inequality in health

 Transgender people also risk discrimination, harassment, and victimization in health care settings.
 More than a fourth of transgender people have encountered segregation by a doctor or have been denied enlistment in a medical coverage because of their gender identity.
 Different studies found that they are less likely than the overall public to have medical coverage, and for those with protection, numerous transgender-related health needs are not protected.
 In a study done in Chicago, 14% reported difficulty getting emergency health care because they were transgender.
 A San Francisco investigation of 515 transgender individuals found that 62% had experienced segregation in business, lodging, or health services.

-The research done represents one of the first major attempts to understand the behavior of transgender adults in many different areas but focusing mainly on their health and any risks that can be identified to their immediate health and access to health services.
-The best way to develop and integrate important interventions for this group, it is vital to not just address the common health risks seen by the older population in general but also focus on issues related to transgender people specifically such as fear to seek health services, victimization and internal stigmas.
-As more and more studies take place the understanding of transgender inequality relating to health and medical issues starts to take hold.
-In one study, nearly 42% of transgender adults reported harassment of both verbal and physical variety as well as denial of fair and equal treatment at a doctor's office or hospital.
-Though there are not many studies out there that focus on transgender health care, the ones that are happening show a lot of discrimination and unfair treatment in hospitals as well as doctors' offices.
-Focusing on community outreach in diverse communities is important to help rid health related inequality among the older population.
+The research conducted represents one of the first major attempts to understand the behavior of transgender adults in many different areas; focusing primarily on health and access to health services.
+This research is deemed important to members of the scientific community because many transgender people struggle with a fear of seeking medical care, victimization, and internal stigmas.
+With each new contemporary study, the understanding of transgender inequality in medical settings is refined.
+In one study, roughly 42% of transgender adults reported both verbal and physical harassment as well as denial of fair and equal treatment at a doctor's office or hospital.
+Though studies focusing on the treatment of transgender individuals in medical settings are rare, published research presents worse-than-average treatment compared to cisgender peers.
+Supporters of improved healthcare equality endorse community outreach in diverse groups to decrease occurrences of health inequality and discrimination.